Paul Garrin: Art Videotapes

 Garrin belongs to the second generation of video artists whose works mix technological innovation with social criticism.
-Along with Jenny Holzer, Julia Scher, Lowell Darling, Laurie Anderson, Garrin was among a promising group of autonomous artists creating far-ranging works of art within the Web, tapping into the potential of the Web as a creative medium, thereby transcending the basic nature of the medium at the time.
+Along with Jenny Holzer, Julia Scher, Lowell Darling, Laurie Anderson, Garrin was among a group of autonomous artists creating works of art within the Web, tapping into the potential of the Web as a creative medium, thereby transcending the basic nature of the medium at the time.

 From the time he was a student at Cooper Union, Paul's video works focused on single and double channel pieces.
 After graduation, Garrin's work was heavily influenced by the experimental works of Nam June Paik.
 This influence is seen emerging in such works as "A Place to Hide", 1985, and a series of pieces in collaboration with musician and composer Ryuichi Sakamoto and video artist Kit Fitzgerald sponsored by SONY Corporation, 1985–86, most notably "A Human Tube".

 In 1988, Garrin created one of his most groundbreaking videos entitled "Free Society" featuring original music by downtown composer and musician Elliott Sharp.
 Featuring uniquely layered digital effects and hand-cutout images edited in a staccato pace that reflects the violence and brutality of the subject matter, "Free Society" went on to win numerous awards, was featured in video and film festivals around the world, and is in the permanent collection of the U.S. Library of Congress.
 It also contains footage from his 1988 video of the Tompkins Square Park Police Riot.